scalable-react/scalable-react-boilerplate/README.md

 * [Ryan Collins](https://github.com/RyanCCollins)
 * [Andreas Daiminger](https://github.com/adai183)

 Many thanks to the team behind [React Boilerplate](https://github.com/mxstbr/react-boilerplate), especially @maxstbr for setting a standard for the level of quality we in the React community can all learn from.
-Many of the ideas used here were reverse engineered from the same project.
+Many of the ideas in this project, especially the feature-first architectural pattern, were reverse engineered from the same project.

 ## Troubleshooting
 The most often reason for an error is a mismatch in node and npm versions.
 In the case of this project, we are using Node version 5.2.0.